jcs/openbsd-commitid/README.md

        `$ ruby openbsd-commitid.rb`

-**NOTE**: `rlog` in path must be modified to end revisions with `[...]---###`, not just a line of dashes since those appear in some commit messages.
+**NOTE**: `rlog` in path must be modified to separate revisions and files with an arbitrary delimiter, not just a line of dashes since those appear in some commit messages.
 This allows the script to accurately separate each revision from `rlog`.
-This change will not be committed, and is included as a patch here.
+This change might be committed, but is included here as a patch for now.

 **NOTE**: This script relies on a newly added `-C` flag to `cvs admin`, which sets a `commitid` in an RCS file.
 This change has not yet been committed and